 State laws that regulate credit repair

-In addition to the two federal credit repair laws, almost every state has their own credit repair laws, as well.
-Most state laws stipulate that a credit repair company must have a state-licensed attorney on staff.
+In addition to the two federal credit repair laws, almost every state has its own credit repair laws, as well.
+Many state laws stipulate that a credit repair company must have a state-licensed attorney on staff.
 In other words, only a credit repair attorney authorized to practice in that state is legally allowed to make disputes on your behalf.
 This gives you an easy way to make sure that a credit repair company is legitimate.
 If they don’t have state-licensed attorneys for your state on staff, then buyer beware!
 The service may be a scam.

-Some states require the company to be bonded to work for clients in that particular state.
-Other states establish more specific systems for when fees can be assessed and prohibited acts that credit repair companies can’t engage in without breaking the law.
+Most states require the company to be bonded to work for clients in that particular state.
+Other states establish specific systems for when fees can be assessed and prohibited acts that credit repair companies can’t engage in without breaking the law.
 Disclaimers and disclosures that are legally required can also be set by the state, as well as standards for advertising and making claims during sales calls.

 If you want to know your state’s specific consumer protections for credit repair, contact your state Attorney General’s office.
 They can provide information about your state’s credit repair laws and help you understand the legalese, so you don’t have to read the law yourself to know what rights you have.

 In 2018, the CFPB received over 1,000 complaints about credit repair companies.
 Of those, one-third of the complaints were related to frauds and scams.
 Another 16% complained about misleading advertising claims, 12% got hit with unexpected fees and 10% did not receive the proper disclosures.

 Scams do happen, which is why it’s so important to know your rights, both federally and in your state.
 The benefit of correcting mistakes in your report to fix your credit is immense and professional help can give you an edge.
 However, you don’t want to add a fraud complaint onto your list of financial to-dos!
 So, check with your State Attorney General and proceed cautiously if you decide to get professional help.